K.d. lang: Grammy Awards and mainstream success

+2000s

 In 2003, she won her fourth Grammy Award, for Best Traditional Pop Vocal Album for her collaboration with Tony Bennett on A Wonderful World.

 In 2004, Stephen Holden of The New York Times wrote: "Few singers command such perfection of pitch.
 Her voice, at once beautiful and unadorned and softened with a veil of smoke, invariably hits the middle of a note and remains there.
 She discreetly flaunted her technique, drawing out notes and shading them from sustained cries into softer, vibrato-laden murmurs.
 She balanced her commitment to the material with humor, projecting a twinkling merriment behind it all."

 In the same year, lang released Hymns of the 49th Parallel, which featured cover versions of songs by iconic English-speaking Canadian singer-songwriters: Bruce Cockburn, Leonard Cohen, Joni Mitchell, Ron Sexsmith, Jane Siberry, and Neil Young.
 According to the Canadian Record Industry Association (CRIA), in April 2006, the album went platinum in Canada selling over 100,000 copies.
 In December 2007, the album reached double platinum status in Australia selling over 140,000 copies.

 Also in 2004, she sang the song "Little Patch of Heaven" for the Disney film Home on the Range.

 On July 29, 2006, lang performed her hit "Constant Craving" at the opening ceremonies of the Outgames held in Montreal, Quebec, Canada.

-In 2006, she paired with singer Madeleine Peyroux on a cover of the Joni Mitchell song, "River", for Peyroux's album, Half the Perfect World.
+In 2006, she paired with singer Madeleine Peyroux on a cover of the Joni Mitchell song "River", for Peyroux's album, Half the Perfect World.
 That same year lang was featured in Nellie McKay's second album, Pretty Little Head, singing with McKay in "We Had it Right".
 As well, lang sang a version of The Beatles' "Golden Slumbers" for the Happy Feet film soundtrack.
 She also sang a duet with Ann Wilson on the Heart singer's solo album Hope & Glory covering the Lucinda Williams song "Jackson".

 In 2007, she teamed up with one of her childhood idols, Anne Murray, on a remake of Anne's hit, "A Love Song", that was featured on Anne's album Anne Murray Duets: Friends & Legends.

 On February 5, 2008, she released an album of new material entitled Watershed.
 It was her first collection of original material since the release of her 2000 album Invincible Summer.
-An article in which lang is interviewed states that "when she isn't working, [lang] is mostly a homebody, living quietly with a girlfriend she refers to as 'my wife' — they are not legally married — and her two dogs."

-On November 11, 2009, she entered into a domestic partnership with Jamie Price whom she had met in 2003.
-After separating on September 6, 2011, lang filed for a dissolution of the partnership in Los Angeles County Superior Court in Los Angeles, California, on December 30, 2011.